NYU Washington, D.C.

 Note: Students who have yet to secure an internship may also check out these community service opportunities.

-Students are considered for a Summer 2023 program by submitting a brief online interest form.
+Students are considered for a Summer 2026 program by submitting a brief online interest form beginning December 1.
 Start by reviewing eligibility information on the Applying page.